Ginger Lemon Hand Pies feature lovely lemon flavor in a small package!

 To fill these pies, you just need lemon curd.
 That’s it!
 You can certainly use store-bought, but I like to make my own.
 I use my go-to lemon curd recipe but with a slight variation.
 The addition of just a bit of crystallized ginger adds a little extra flavor that I find irresistible.
 It’s just a subtle addition that you’ll likely taste more in the finish than as you’re taking a bite.

-You won’t need all of the lemon curd for these pies.
+Use homemade or store-bought lemon curd.
+If you make the lemon curd recipe below, you won’t need all of it for these pies.
 In fact, you’ll have a good bit left over.
 You can store it covered and refrigerated for a couple of weeks.
 Use it as a topping on your favorite muffins, bagels, toast, and more.

-Be sure not to overfill these little pies as you’re assembling them.
+Be sure not to overfill the pies.
 If a little bit of the curd seeps out, that’s fine.
 More than that, and you’ll have a mess.
-I still recommend lining your pans as a precaution for spills.
+Be sure to line your pans as a precaution for spills.

-I made these hand pies simply by cutting rounds of pie crust, filling, and folding over to form half circles.
+Change the size and shape if you like.
+I make these hand pies simply by cutting rounds of pie crust, filling, and folding over to form half circles.
 You can, of course, change up the shape and size of them as you like.
 Just keep in mind that you may need to adjust the amount of filling per pie and you may get a different yield.

 These lovely little Ginger Lemon Hand Pies are such bright, happy, sweet treats.
 They’re perfect for a spring or summer celebration, or for when you want to add a little fresh flavor to cooler days.